 You may also want to read Circuits and Wiring.

-You can also read more about Electrical Panels here and receptacles here.
+You can also read more about Electrical Panels and receptacles here.